The Duchess of Duke Street: Plot summary

 Beautiful but low-born Louisa Leyton has one driving ambition: to become a great cook.
 She finds employment as a cook in the household of Lord Henry Norton.
 His handsome, wealthy, aristocratic nephew, Charlie Tyrrell, attempts to seduce her, but she rebuffs him.
 Louisa manages to convince Lord Norton's sexist French chef, Monsieur Alex, into accepting her as his apprentice.

 The main characters (from left to right): Charles Tyrrell, Louisa Trotter, Major Smith-Barton, Merriman, Starr, and Mary.

-When Louisa is unexpectedly called upon to prepare a dinner by herself, she catches the eye of the guest of honour, Edward, the Prince of Wales, who admires both her cooking and her appearance.
+With Monsieur Alex, Louisa is unexpectedly called upon to prepare a dinner by herself; she catches the eye of the guest of honour, Edward, the Prince of Wales, who admires both her cooking and her appearance.
 After the dinner, Louisa is pressured into becoming Edward's mistress.
 Against her own wishes, she agrees to marry Lord Norton's head butler, Augustus "Gus" Trotter, to maintain the appearance of respectability and to protect the royal reputation.
 Gus and Louisa are given a house, and her involvement with the prince commences.
-In time, Edward's mother, Queen Victoria, dies.
-Edward assumes the throne as King Edward VII, causing him to end his relationship with Louisa.
+When Edward's mother, Queen Victoria, dies, Edward assumes the throne as King Edward VII, causing him to end his relationship with Louisa.

 Louisa's shaky marriage to Gus becomes strained, both from her affair with the prince and her great success as a private chef.
 In an effort to help him recover his pride, Louisa purchases the Bentinck Hotel and talks a reluctant Gus into managing it.
 Before long, abetted by his sister, he lets the authority go to his head.
 His arrogance alienates the staff and the guests.
 Once Louisa discovers that he has lavishly entertained his friends and driven away the guests, she throws both him and his meddling sister out.
 Then she discovers, to her horror, the mountain of bills he has left unpaid.

 With only Mary, one of Lord Norton's servants, to assist her, she sets to work to pay the debts, taking any and all cooking jobs, however humble, but finally she collapses from overwork in the street very early one morning.
 Charlie Tyrrell is passing by (leaving a late-night assignation) and takes her back to the Bentinck.
 Once he learns of Louisa's financial woes, he convinces her to allow him to help her by becoming a silent partner in the hotel.

 Louisa keeps one of the Bentinck's previous employees, the elderly head waiter Merriman, and hires the brisk, soldierly Starr, who is always accompanied by his dog Fred, as the porter.
 From her former employer, Louisa takes along her loyal Welsh assistant and friend Mary.